izivkov/universalapp/README.md

 ### Introduction ###

-This is a simple hybrid mobile application allowing users to customise it completely to their requirements.
+This is a simple hybrid mobile application allowing users to define its functionality by only manipulating its backing Google Spreadsheet.
 Instead of a traditional database for the back-end, it uses [Google Sheets](https://www.google.ca/sheets/about) to store data, content, behaviour and styling information.
 The app can keep a list of Google Sheets and switch between them, in effect switching to a different app.

 Some examples of applications which can be created are: